 - a.
-Target Population: Families in need of additional knowledge and support around parenting their children in Eastern Nevada County - SB 1004: Childhood trauma prevention and early intervention to deal with the early origins of mental health needs - b.
+Target Population: Families in need of additional knowledge and support around parenting their children in Eastern Nevada County - i.
+SB 1004: Childhood trauma prevention and early intervention to deal with the early origins of mental health needs - b.
 Program Description: Families face significant stressors in the Tahoe/Truckee region, including isolation, tourism-dependent employment, high cost of living and limited resources.
 Free programs for families and parents are particularly scarce.
 In order to strengthen protective factors in local families, this program will provide play groups, support groups and classes aimed at decreasing family isolation, fostering development of peer networks and building skills and confidence in parents.
 Offerings are responsive to community need and may include Parent Project®, Loving Solutions®, The Incredible Years, Parent Café, Family Room and other programs.
 For many families, these classes provide a first point of contact to the broader continuum of care as class facilitators provide referrals and information to assist families with accessing healthcare enrollment, mental health services, childcare resources, and other systems navigation services.
 Programs like Family Room and Mom's Café promote the development of peer networks and support.
 Additionally, these programs utilize strategies that foster knowledge of child development, which is a protective factor against child abuse.

 In addition to supporting positive parenting and decreasing family isolation and stress, program facilitators will educate parents about mental health issues including the high incidence of Perinatal or Post-Partum Mood and Anxiety Disorders PMAD) and promote the development of peer supports.
-Program facilitators will also teach parents tools of how to recognize behaviors in their children that may be indicative of mental health issues.
 This approach serves to decrease the stigma around mental health issues by increasing awareness.
 Additionally, parents learn strategies for dealing with stress and where to access help when they need it.
 Staff will be ready to share with participants information about resources and refer them to available services when they express needs in relation to safety, mental and behavioral health.

 - c.
 How program is Non-Stigmatizing and Non-Discriminatory: Programs will be offered free of cost to families and will aim to destigmatize mental illness.
 Program participants' culture, language, and religious preferences will be considered and incorporated where appropriate. - d.
-Estimate Number Served Per Year: 160 individuals - e.
-Estimated Cost per Person: \$292 (\$46,772/160 individuals) per program participant - f.
-Program Delivered By: In FY 23/24, program services are anticipated to be provided by Sierra Community House.
+Estimate Number Served Per Year: 90 individuals - e.
+Estimated Cost per Person: \$687.66 (\$61,889/90 individuals) per program participant - f.
+Program Delivered By: In FY 22/23, program services are anticipated to be provided by Sierra Community House.